Multimodal Machine Learning in Image-Based and Clinical Biomedicine: Survey and Prospects: Multimodal Learning in Medical Applications

 \subsection{Fusion}

 Next, we discuss challenges in multimodal fusion.
-This topic is a natural segue from the representation discussion because many multimodal representations are subsequently fed into a discriminatory model.
+This topic is a natural segue from the discussion of representation because many multimodal representations are subsequently fed into a discriminatory model.
 Multimodal fusion entails the utilization of methods to combine representations from more than one modality into a classification, regression, or segmentation model.
 According to \cite{baltrusaitis2017multimodal}, fusion models can be classified into two subcategories: model-agnostic and model-based approaches.
-The term ``model-agnostic" refers to methods for multimodal fusion occurring either before or after the model execution and typically does not involve altering the prediction model equation, examples of which include concatenation and ensemble methods.
-Model-agnostic approaches can further be delineated by the stage at which the fusion of modalities occurs, either early in the model (prior to output generation) or late in the model (similar to ensemble models, where outputs from multiple models are combined).
+The term \textbf{``model-agnostic"} refers to methods for multimodal fusion occurring either before or after the model execution and typically does not involve altering the prediction model itself.
+Model-agnostic approaches can further be delineated by the stage at which the fusion of modalities occurs, either early in the model (prior to output generation) or late in the model (such as ensemble models, where outputs from multiple models are combined).
 Additionally, hybrid models, incorporating a blend of both early and late fusion, have been proposed \cite{LloretCarbonell2023}.
-In contrast, a ``model-based" approach entails special adjustments to the predictive model to ensure it handles each modality uniquely.
+In contrast, a \textbf{model-based} approach entails special adjustments to the predictive model to ensure it handles each modality uniquely.

 While model-agnostic methods remain pertinent as useful strategies for multimodal fusion, the overwhelming popularity of neural networks has led to a predominant shift towards model-based methods in recent years.
 These model-based methods involve innovative loss functions and architectures designed to handle each modality differently.
-One common model-based fusion strategy is multimodal \textbf{multiple instance learning (MIL)}, where multiple context vectors for each modality are generated and subsequently aggregated into a single representation leading to the output classification.
+One common model-based fusion strategy is multimodal \textit{multiple instance learning (MIL)}, where multiple context vectors for each modality are generated and subsequently aggregated into a single representation leading to the output classification.
 The method for aggregation varies across studies, with attention-based approaches, emphasizing specific characteristics of each modality, being a common choice \cite{Li2021,Chen2020,Zhou2023,Cui2022}.